-Plasma speakers, also known as ionophores, are a type of loudspeaker which modifies air pressure with a high-energy electrical plasma.
+Plasma arc speakers, also known as ionophores, are a type of loudspeaker that modifies air pressure with a high-energy electrical plasma.
 When connected to the output of an audio amp, the plasma speakers change the size of the electric arc, the plasma glow discharge, or the corona discharge.
 Eventually, they operate as a massless radiating element.
-This process creates the compression waves that the human ear is able to perceive as a sound.
-It’s worth mentioning that that tweeters made of plasma arcs have no resonance nor transient conflicts.
+This process creates the compression waves that the human ear perceives as a sound.
+Tweeters made of plasma arcs have no resonance or transient conflicts.

 Speakers use a variety of materials within their construction.
 The lighter the material, the faster the response.
-Also, lighter materials tend to produce better transients and plasma arcs have no weight at all.
-The speaker operates by modifying the temperature and moving the airflow.
+Lighter materials tend to produce better transients, and plasma arcs have no weight at all.
+In this context, the speaker operates by modifying the temperature and moving the airflow.

 The first designs of the plasma speaker ionized the surrounding air through both nitrogen and oxygen.
-It’s worth mentioning that in an intense electrical field, both oxygen and nitrogen are able to generate a reaction.
+In an intense electrical field, both oxygen and nitrogen generate a reaction.
 In closed spaces, they can be quite dangerous.

-There have been several varieties of plasma speakers.
-Plasmatronics manufactured a commercial plasma speaker that involved a helium tank in order to ionize the gas.
-Years later, the Air Force Weapons Laboratory designed a commercial helium-plasma tweeter known as the Plasmatronics Hill Type I. This device avoided the nitrogen and ozone oxides that were produced by the radio radiofrequency decomposition of the air.
+There have been several varieties of plasma arc speakers.
+Plasmatronics manufactured a commercial version that involved a helium tank to ionize the gas.
+Years later, the Air Force Weapons Laboratory designed a commercial helium-plasma tweeter known as the Plasmatronics Hill Type I. This device avoided the nitrogen and ozone oxides produced by the radiofrequency decomposition of the air.
 The design of the Plasmatronics Hill Type I depended on a quieter glow discharge mode.
-These speakers need a constant supply of helium.
+It’s worth noting, though, that these speakers need a constant supply of helium.